JulianVoe/Snowman/README.md

 ### Plotting data
  - For timing data: use "plot-reduced.py" to generate plots
  - As I said, we can run "instrument.sh" and then use CubeGui and Vampir

+### Results
+What the first performance test seems to suggest: the worker size should be either all / (#threads * 8) or all / (#threads * 16) and the root process should have something between 1/4 and 1/16 of that tilesize.

+We should retest that and also add 1/8 as an options.
+These will yield 6 different combinations.